oac-tree/oac-tree/doc/coreinstructions.rst

      - Float64Type
      - no
      - Maximum time to wait
+   * - blocking
+     - BooleanType
+     - no
+     - Make the instruction blocking, i.e. synchronous

 * An example for this instruction is already present in :ref:`ParallelSequence example <par_exp>`.